asshejan/Resume-Align-Test/README.md

 - Generates the modified CV in LaTeX and PDF formats
 - All generated LaTeX and PDF files are saved for your records
 - (Legacy) Fetches live jobs from the JSearch API and returns top 3 matches
+- **NEW:** Modify your CV to align with a job description and get the result as structured JSON (for ATS or further processing)

 ## Project Structure
 ```